Cliffs and harbour on the Dingle Peninsula in the West of Ireland, with Atlantic waters, rocky outcrops, and patchwork farmland under a cloudy sky.

 Trails, Cliffs, and Wild Atlantic Adventures in Galway, Mayo & Clare

-The West of Ireland is where landscape and legend meet — a region of rugged coasts, quiet mountains, and timeless paths shaped by nature, history, and the sea.
-From Connemara’s boglands to the Cliffs of Moher, this is one of the best regions in Ireland for walking holidays and self-guided outdoor adventures.
+The West of Ireland is where landscape and legend meet — a region of cliffs, quiet mountains, island-dotted bays, and timeless paths shaped by weather, culture, and the sea.
+From Connemara’s boglands and mountains (a designated National Park) to the Cliffs of Moher and the limestone wilderness of The Burren National Park, this is one of the best areas in Ireland for walking holidays.

 The Burren & Cliffs of Moher (County Clare)

-Ireland’s most iconic coastal trail links Doolin and Liscannor along dramatic clifftops, while the Burren uplands offer inland hikes across surreal limestone landscapes filled with wildflowers and ancient tombs.
+Ireland’s most iconic coastal walk links Liscannor and Doolin along dramatic clifftops, while the Burren uplands offer inland hikes across surreal limestone pavements, wildflower meadows, and ancient tombs.

 The Western Way (Counties Galway & Mayo)

-A wild and varied long-distance trail from Oughterard to Ballina, passing through Connemara, the Maumturk Mountains, Killary Harbour, and the Partry Hills.
-Ideal for experienced walkers and multi-day treks.
+A wild, varied long-distance trail running from Oughterard to Ballina via Connemara, the Maumturk Mountains, Killary Harbour, and the Partry Hills.
+Ideal for multi-day, self-guided walking.

 Croagh Patrick & Clew Bay (County Mayo)

-Climb Ireland’s most famous pilgrim mountain, then explore the Clew Bay coastline by foot or bike.
-This area also offers kayaking, island-hopping, and off-road walking routes with stunning views across land and sea.
+Climb Ireland’s most famous pilgrim peak, then explore Clew Bay by foot or bike.
+The area offers kayaking, island-hopping boat trips, coastal walks, and off-road routes with sweeping views.

 Adventure Highlights

-The West of Ireland is a place to move through, not just visit — perfect for walking holidays, active breaks, and adventurous travel on your own terms.
-Whether it’s cliff-edge hikes, island views, or wild swims, this region offers Ireland at its most vivid and unforgettable.
+The West of Ireland is a place to move through, not just visit — perfect for slow, self-guided adventures and multi-day walking holidays across Ireland’s most vivid landscapes.

 Frequently Asked Questions